denten-books/plain-text/1-chapter.md

 of mind," "awareness," and "memory."
 All of these descriptions capture some part of Turing's idea.
 But it eludes them also, because it does not fit neatly into a reductive history of a given discipline: neither computer science, nor cognitive science, nor mathematics.
 In connecting Turing to Wittgenstein, we will perceive it ultimately as an experimental, ludic even, enterprise.
-Like Turing's imitation game, which comes decades later, the Turing machine constitutes a simulation.
-It by analogy, and it also is capable of simulating all other symbolic systems, from intelligence, to calculus, and literature.
+Like Turing's imitation game, which came decades later, the Turing machine constituted a simulation, capable of imitating all other symbolic systems, from intelligence, to calculus, and literature.

 Reconstructing the influence of Wittgenstein's thought on Turing confirms the place of Turing's "On Computability" in the conversation about language, pain, and cognition.
-Seen in the light of Wittgenstein's philosophy, Turing's work and consequently the early history of computing acquires a broader connotation, beyond the narrow confines of the *Entscheidungsproblem* the paper paper was meant to address explicitly.
+Seen in the light of Wittgenstein's philosophy, Turing's work and consequently the early history of computing acquires a broader connotation, beyond the narrow confines of the *Entscheidungsproblem*, the problem the paper addressed explicitly.
 In 1936, on the eve of World War II, Turing imagined more than a formula: it was a thing that could explore the limits of theory, and a theory that identified a new class of emerging things.
 Through Turing's well-documented involvement in Government Code and Cypher School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of war: used at first to break encrypted military communications and then to compute missile trajectories.
 But as I will argue here, Turing machines also changed humanity's relationship with symbolic thought.
 And unless we understand Turing's legacy beyond war-making, we risk limiting its creative potential to mechanisms of destruction.

 [^ln1-anticipate]: As Alonzo Church mentioned in his review of the paper a year later, Turing's mathematical insight was anticipated by concomitant work in the